 In the case of a tie for any position which may result in more than twelve skiers going through to the final round there will be a runoff between the tied skiers so that only twelve skiers go into the finals.
 The run-off score(s) shall not be used for the Final Round starting list (where all those tied skiers shall be drawn randomly).
 Nor shall the first-round run-off scores be used to place the skier in the finals.

-If the skiers are tied on scores from the final round and the preliminary round, then they shall remain tied in the final results.
-EXCEPT that Rules 13.13, 14.10 and 15.18 shall be adhered to in terms of medal places.
+Skiers tied on score in the final round, not in a medal position, will be listed as tied in the scorebook from the final round and the preliminary round, then they shall remain tied in the final results.

+Rules 13.13, 14.10 and 15.18 shall be adhered in terms of medal places.